andrew-codes/sc-interview-tips/README.md

 # Interview Tips from Software Craftsmen Discord Group

-This repo serves as a collaborative space to collect and share interviewing resources/tips from members of the Software Craftsmen Discord group.
+This repo serves as a simple, collaborative space to collect and share interviewing resources/tips from members of the Software Craftsmen Discord group.

 ## Contributing